ImJoosan/animlib/readme.md

 #### The offset parameter dictates if the property should tween to the specified value or should tween to the existing property with the added offset of the specified value. (offset does not work with color)

-### The id returned by the Animlib.animateElement function is required to run all other functions.
+### The id returned by the Animlib.animateElement function is required to run other functions.

 ### stopAnimation()